-However, doing SEO for ecommerce is an extensive task, one that you have to deal with on top of the daily ins and outs of running your store itself.
+Search engine optimization is a vital process that helps your business stand out in this increasingly cutthroat digital world.
+However, doing SEO for eCommerce is an extensive task, one that you have to deal with on top of the daily ins and outs of running your store itself.

-It would help you immensely to leverage the expertise of an excellent ecommerce SEO company, so that you can hit the ground running with a solid strategy and pass the bulk of the legwork on to someone else.
-Overall, outsourcing your SEO services will save you energy, time, and money in the long run.
+By leveraging the expertise of an excellent eCommerce SEO company, you can hit the ground running with a solid strategy and pass the bulk of the legwork on to someone else.
+There’s no way around it—outsourcing your SEO services will save you energy, time, and money in the long run.

-But, of course, before making that leap, it is important that you have an understanding of what SEO entails.
-This ultimate guide to SEO for ecommerce was written with the hands-on business owner in mind.
+Before making that leap, it’s important to have an understanding of what SEO entails.
+This ultimate guide to SEO for eCommerce was written with the hands-on business owner in mind.
 Hiring an SEO company is an investment, so it will benefit you to know exactly where your money is going.

 In general, there are four parts of SEO: